-\textbf{Semantic-Aware Image Restoration.} In order to achieve better image restoration results, reconstructing the texture details of an image is indispensable.
-Many studies ~\cite{authors39, authors40, authors41, authors42} partitioned image regions and processed them with varying parameters, signifying a growing trend in image processing and restoration to tailor treatment to specific regions or components within an image.
+\textbf{Semantic-Aware Image Restoration.} Reconstructing texture details is crucial for better image restoration.
+Studies such as \cite{authors39, authors40, authors41, authors42} have partitioned image regions and processed them with varying parameters, signifying a grwoing trend towards region-specific treatment.
 More recently, ClassSR~\cite{Authors25} proposed difficulty-aware SR by using conventional SR networks with varying capacity to reduce the FLOPs required to reconstruct an image by attaching a class module.
 Although ClassSR~\cite{Authors25} demonstrated significant potential, it necessitated a three-step training procedure and relied on a pre-trained SR network's ability to accurately classify image regions based on their level of reconstruction difficulty.
-Conversely, our approach requires only a single-step training process to train the entire network jointly and does not depend on external pre-trained SR networks for classifying the image patches regarding their reconstruction difficulties.
-Furthermore, it is worth noting that while ClassSR~\cite{Authors25}'s approach involves the classification of image patches, our methodology encompasses the classification of each and every pixel within an image.
-This approach capitalizes on the entire spectrum of complexity and difficulty variations present within different image regions, consequently enabling its effectiveness in accommodating a wider range of diverse scenarios.
+In contrast, our method uses a single-step training process for the entire network and does not rely on pre-trained SR networks.
+Additionally, while ClassSR~\cite{Authors25} classifies image patches, our approach classifies every pixel, leveraging the full range of complexity variations within image regions to handle diverse scenarios effectively.